refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useEditableTable.md

 ## Basic Usage

-Here is a example of how to use `useEditableTable` hook.
-We will explain in detail the usage of the hook with the following sections:
+Here is an example of how to use `useEditableTable` hook.
+We will explain in detail the usage of the hook in the following sections:

 <LivePreview/>